 Registered Veterinary Technician

-Hi my name is Hank; I have been at Twin Maples for 12 years!!!!
-When I started I worked as a blood donor for sick cats and kittens.
-I enjoyed this work because I knew I was helping other animals… and the fact that I would get an extra meal every time I gave blood!
-I’m now retired and serve as a mascot for the staff, who adores me.
+Hi my name is Hank and I have been at Twin Maples for 12 years, I am the oldest house cat here!
+My brother Dave and I were brought here by an employee one day when were kittens.
+When I started, I worked as a blood donor for sick cats and kittens.
+I enjoyed this work because I knew I was helping other animals- and the fact that I would get an extra meal every time I gave blood!
+I am now retired and serve as a mascot for the staff, who adores me.
 My current hobbies are begging for food, stealing food and eating.
 I also enjoy taking naps in the stairwell and keeping the dogs that come into the hospital in line.

 Hi my name is Gus; I have been at Twin Maples for almost 6 years.
 I took over Hanks position of blood donor when he retired.I’m ambivalent about giving blood, but they tell me I have saved lots of lives!
 I’m kind of shy so I tend to hang out in the stairwell or kitchen downstairs.
 I do love to lobby for food from the staff when they are eating lunch or snacks.
 My hobbies include sleeping and jumping in and out of recycling bins!
 I have a bad habit of chewing wires so I have been banned from the doctor’s offices.